melissapthai/Workflows/README.md

 ## How to Use
 1. Create a new Workflow by clicking on "Create New Workflow."
 2. Add links to your Workflow by clicking "+ URL" and typing in the url.
 URLs must include the appropriate `http://` or `https://` prefix.
-3. App apps to your Workflow by clicking "+ Application" and selecting an app from the diaglog.
+3. Add Mac applications to your Workflow by clicking "+ Application" and selecting an app from the diaglog.
 You can select multiple apps at once by holding the Command (Cmd ⌘) key and clicking the apps you'd like to add to your Workflow.
 4. Launch your Workflow by clicking "Launch Workflow".